Georg Wassilko von Serecki

-Graf Georg Wassilko von Serecki (17 February 1864 – 24 March 1940), was an Austrian Empire-born ethnic Romanian statesman, Landeshauptmann of the Duchy of Bucovina and hereditary member of the Herrenhaus, the Upper House of the Imperial Council of Austria.
+Georg Wassilko von Serecki (17 February 1864 – 24 March 1940), was an Austrian Empire-born ethnic Romanian statesman, Landeshauptmann of the Duchy of Bucovina and hereditary member of the Herrenhaus, the Upper House of the Imperial Council of Austria.

 Early life and ancestry

 Born into an old Modavian boyar Wassilko von Serecki family, he was born as eldest son of Freiherr Alexander Wassilko von Serecki and his wife, Katharina von Flondor (1843-1920).